paypal/nemo-firefox-profile/README.md

     "firefox_profile": {zipped, base64 encoded string of the profile directory for use with remote WebDriver JSON wire protocol}
   }
 ```
+## Example
+You can find an example of `nemo-firefox-plugin` with `nemo@0.4.0` under example directory.
+In the example we disable javascript and add a custom header using [modify-headers](https://addons.mozilla.org/en-Us/firefox/addon/modify-headers/) plugin

 [1]:https://github.com/saadtazi/firefox-profile-js "firefox-profile-js"
 [2]:https://github.com/paypal/nemo "Nemo automation framework"